 - Hit the trails!
 Oneida County is home to outstanding hiking and biking trails—explore scenic routes like the Hiawatha Trail in Tomahawk and the Three Eagle Trail in Three Lakes

 - Looking for a weatherproof activity?
-Check out unique attractions like the Three Lakes Center for the Arts, Northern Waters Distillery in Minocqua, ArtStart in Rhinelander, and Brigadoon Winery in Tripoli
+Check out unique attractions like the Three Lakes Center for the Arts, Northern Waters Distillery in Minocqua, and ArtStart in Rhinelander.

 - Smaller crowds on the trails and at lodging properties means more room at Oneida County’s restaurants, taverns, and other eateries—browse our filterable list here